CleveritDemo/copilot-qa/README.md

   Scenario: Add Benefit Bella Bamba to the shopping cart
-    Given I navigate to the Automation Test Store page When I search for the product titled "Benefit Bella Bamba" And I add the product to the shopping cart
+    Given I navigate to the Automation Test Store page When I search for the product titled "Tropiques Minerale Loose Bronzer" And I add the product to the shopping cart
     Then the product should be included in the shopping cart
    ```